-Answer: The Bible doesn’t specifically use the word fashion in the text.
-But it does speak to how we are to dress and how to view the role of adornment in our lives.
-Here are a few passages we can look to for guidance:
+The Bible doesn’t specifically use the word fashion in the text.
+But it does speak to how we are to dress and view the role of adornment in our lives.
+Here are a few thoughts we can look to for guidance:

 The role of clothing: